 Our Foundation's Role:

-When a woman has the time and opportunities to learn, her children are better fed, healthier, and more likely to be educated themselves—sparking a virtuous cycle that is essential to building a more sustainable food system.
+Women play a central role in feeding the world.
+And when a woman has the time and opportunities to learn, her children are better fed, healthier, and more likely to be educated themselves—sparking a virtuous cycle that is essential to building a more sustainable food system.

 Global Challenge For Women Informing Our Approach: